-Psychology 101 (Formerly Social Science 102).
+Psychology 101.
 Introduction to General Psychology.
 5 hours.
-Fall, Winter, Spring.
+Fall, winter, spring.

 An introduction to the basic areas of experimentation and analysis of behavior by scientific methods.
-The contributions of biological, sociological, and statistical disciplines are emphasized.
+The contribution of biological, sociological and statistical disciplines are emphasized.

-Psychology 230 (Formerly Social Science 130).
+Psychology 230.
 Elementary Statistics.
 5 hours.
-Winter, Spring.
+(Not offered in 1968-1969.)
 A first course in the concepts and procedures for descriptive and inferential statistics.
-The topics covered include the measures of central tendency and dispersion, normal and binominal distributions, the "Student's" t-distribution and the t-test, regression and correlation, and an introduction to non-parametric statistics.
+The topics covered include the measures of central tendency and dispersion, normal and binominal distributions, the "Student's" t-distribution and the t-test, regression and correlation and an introduction to non-parametric statistics.

-Religion 101 (Formerly Bible 101).
+Religion 101.
 The English Bible.
 5 hours.
-Fall, Winter, Spring.
+Fall, winter, spring.